NBISweden/AGAT/README.md

 #### with \_sp\_ prefix => Means SLURP

-The gff file will be charged in memory Omniscient data structure that is way to facilitate access to desired features at any time.
+The gff file will be charged in memory in a specific data structure facilitating the access to desired features at any time.
 It has a memory cost but make life smoother.
 Indeed, it allows to perform complicated tasks in a more time efficient way.
 Moreover, it allows to fix all potential errors in the limit of the possibilities given by the format itself.
-See the Omniscient section for more information about it.
+See the AGAT parser section for more information about it.

 #### with \_sq\_ prefix => Means SEQUENTIAL

 The gff file is read and processed from its top to the end line by line without sanity check.
 This is memory efficient.

-## Omniscient - Standardisation for a full GFF3 compliant to any tool
+## The AGAT parser - Standardisation to create GXF compliant to any tool

-All tools with `agat_sp_` prefix will parse and slurps the entire data into a data structure called Omniscient.
+All tools with `agat_sp_` prefix will parse and slurps the entire data into a specific data structure called.
-Below you will find more information about peculiarity of the Omniscient structure, and the parsing approach used.
+Below you will find more information about peculiarity of the data structure, and the parsing approach used.

-#### Omniscient data structure
+#### the data structure

 The method create a hash structure containing all the data in memory.
-We call it OMNISCIENT.
+We can call it OMNISCIENT.
 The OMNISCIENT structure is a three levels structure:
 ```
 $omniscient{level1}{tag_l1}{level1_id} = feature <= tag could be gene, match
 $omniscient{level2}{tag_l2}{idY} = @featureListL2 <= tag could be mRNA,rRNA,tRNA,etc. idY is a level1_id (know as Parent attribute within the level2 feature).
 The @featureListL2 is a list to be able to manage isoform cases.
 $omniscient{level3}{tag_l3}{idZ} =  @featureListL3 <= tag could be exon,cds,utr3,utr5,etc. idZ is the ID of a level2 feature (know as Parent attribute within the level3 feature).
 The @featureListL3 is a list to be able to put all the feature of a same tag together.
 ```

-#### How does the Omniscient parser work
+#### How does the AGAT parser work

-The Omniscient parser phylosophy:
+The AGAT parser phylosophy:
-  * 1) Parse by Parent/child relationship
+  * 1) Parse by Parent/child relationship or gene_id/transcript_id relationship.
   * 2) ELSE Parse by a common tag  (an attribute value shared by feature that must be grouped together.
 By default we are using locus_tag but can be set by parameter).
   * 3) ELSE Parse sequentially (mean group features in a bucket, and the bucket change at each level2 feature, and bucket are join in a common tag at each new L1 feature).